Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-GitHub.md

 # Using Spira with GitHub
 GitHub's issue tracker is a simple and lightweight tool used to track problems with an associated git repository.

-You can use this integration to sync new incidents, new comments, statuses, and releases (milestones) bidirectionally with SpiraTest, SpiraTeam or SpiraPlan (SpiraPlan from here on).
+You can use this integration to sync new incidents, new comments, statuses, pull requests, and releases (milestones) bidirectionally with SpiraTest, SpiraTeam or SpiraPlan (SpiraPlan from here on).

 !!! danger "Set up data synchronization"
     **STOP!
 Please make sure you have first read the instructions to [set up  the data sync](../Setting-up-Data-Synchronization/) before proceeding!**